Reduction systems and degree bounds for integration: Discussion

-While our motivation and focus is solving first-order differential equations \eqref{eq:MainEquation} arising from the Risch--Norman approach in symbolic integration, the methods presented are also applicable to other linear operators of the form \eqref{eq:defL}, like higher-order differential operators, since we made use of the concrete form \eqref{eq:defP} only when discussing examples.
+Our motivation and focus is on solving first-order differential equations \eqref{eq:MainEquation} arising from the Risch--Norman approach in symbolic integration, but we made use of the concrete form \eqref{eq:defP} only when discussing examples.
+Consequently, the methods presented are also applicable to other linear operators of the form \eqref{eq:defL}, like higher-order differential operators.
 Throughout the paper, we used the monomial basis $\{t^\alpha\}_{\alpha\in\mathbb{N}^n}$ to work with polynomials.
-In the linear algebra view, it is clear that the framework can also be adapted to other bases $\{b_\alpha\}_{\alpha\in\mathbb{N}^n}$ of $C[t_1,\dots,t_n]$ provided that applying the operator of interest can be expressed as finite sum $\sum_\beta c_\beta(\alpha)b_{\alpha+\beta}$ with $c_\beta(x) \in C[x_1,\dots,x_n]$, generalizing \eqref{eq:defL} and the finitely many coefficients $\coeff(p(x,t),t^\beta)$ of the Laurent polynomial $p$.
+In the linear algebra view, it is clear that the framework can also be adapted to other bases $\{b_\alpha\}_{\alpha\in\mathbb{N}^n}$ of $C[t]$, if applying the operator of interest can be expressed as finite sum $\sum_\beta c_\beta(\alpha)b_{\alpha+\beta}$ with $c_\beta(\param) \in C[\param]$.
+This sum and coefficients $c_\beta(\param)$ generalize \eqref{eq:defL} and the finitely many coefficients $\coeff(p,t^\beta)$ of the Laurent polynomial $p$.

 Finally, we note that our notion of complete reduction systems is closely related to the notion of \emph{staggered linear bases} introduced in \cite{GebauerMoellerStaggered}.
-In particular, a reduction system $S$ for $L$ is complete according to Definition~\ref{DEF:complete} if and only if the set $\{P(\alpha,t)t^\alpha\ |\ (P,Q,B)\in S,\alpha\in\mathbb{N}^n,B|_{x=\alpha}\}$ is a staggered generator of $\im(L)$ as defined in \cite{MoellerMoraTraverso}.
-Moreover, that set is even a staggered linear basis of $\im(L)$ if and only if the reduction system is complete and no two rules in $S$ form a critical pair, which is the case for the output of Algorithm~\ref{alg:RefinedCompletion} as well as for all reduction systems shown in Section~\ref{sec:InfiniteSystems}.
-It will be interesting to explore if recent ideas for the computation of staggered linear bases of polynomial ideals \cite{HashemiJavanbakht,HashemiMoeller} can be adapted to improve Algorithm~\ref{alg:RefinedCompletion}.
+In particular, a reduction system $S$ for $L$ is complete according to Definition~\ref{DEF:complete} if and only if the set $\{P(\alpha,t)t^\alpha\ |\ (P,Q,B)\in S,\alpha\in\mathbb{N}^n,B|_{\param=\alpha}\}$ is a staggered generator of $\im(L)$ as defined in \cite{MoellerMoraTraverso}.
+Moreover, that set is even a staggered linear basis of $\im(L)$ if and only if the reduction system is complete and no two rules in $S$ form a critical pair, which is the case for the output of Procedure~\ref{proc:RefinedCompletion} as well as for all reduction systems shown in Section~\ref{sec:InfiniteSystems}.
+It will be interesting to explore if recent ideas for the computation of staggered linear bases of polynomial ideals \cite{HashemiJavanbakht,HashemiMoeller} can be adapted to improve Procedure~\ref{proc:RefinedCompletion}.